garg-shubhika/guide-explanations/README.md

-# This README comprises theory on various tools and technologies
+### This repository comprises theory on various tools and technologies